easytarget/pyPWMd/README.md

 The daemon process runs as the root user, and is written by 'some bloke on the internet' in python.
 Be sure you trust it before using it..
 - You can look at the code, of course.
 It only reads/writes to files in the /sys/class/pwm folder.
 - Python is considered quite secure, and this tool only uses libraries from the python standard library (no random libraries from PiPy etc..)
+- It uses a standard python [multiprocessing comms socket](https://docs.python.org/3/library/multiprocessing.html#module-multiprocessing.connection) for communication
   - There is a simple authentication mechanism on the socket, the athentication key can be changed from the default to provide access control.
-- By default a unix filesystem socket is used, permissions can be set on this to allow access via groups.
+  - By default a local unix filesystem socket is used, permissions can be set on this to allow access via groups.

-This is a standard python [multiprocessing comms socket](https://docs.python.org/3/library/multiprocessing.html#module-multiprocessing.connection), you can change the socket definition and allow access via the network, be careful doing this..
+  - You can change the socket definition to a network one and allow remote timer control, which could be useful but be careful doing this.

 ### Commandline client
 The *pyPWMd.py* script can be run on the commandline to set and read the timers.